pmjones/AutoRoute-benchmark/README.md

 > **Note:**
 >
-> An earlier version of these benchmarks reported results with XDebug enabled,
+> An earlier version of these benchmarks reported results with XDebug enabled.
-> which slowed down everything.
+> That oversight on my part slowed down everything.
 Those results were:
 >
 > ```
 > **PHP 7.2 (XDebug enabled)**